minsuk-jang/GallerySelector/README.md

 <br>
  The Gallery Selector is an Image Picker library created in the Compose language. <br>
-It allows customization of the select frame and supports both single and multiple selections.<br> Additionally, it enables numbering for selected items and provides real-time access to the selected items.
+It allows customization of the content cell and supports both single and multiple selections.<br> Additionally, it enables numbering for selected contents and get latest total selected contents.

 </div>

 ## ✅ Feature
-- [x] Custom Cell UI
+- [x] Custom Content Cell UI
 - [x] Content's Selected Order
 - [ ] Multi Select Behaivor
 - [x] Load Content by Paging